SystemsApproach/book/security/crypto.rst

 There have been several common cryptographic hash algorithms over the years, including Message Digest 5 (MD5) and the Secure Hash Algorithm (SHA) family.
-Weaknesses of MD5 and earlier versions of SHA have been known for some time, which led NIST to recommend using SHA-3 in 2015. generating an encrypted message digest, the digest encryption could use either a secret-key cipher or a public-key cipher.
+Weaknesses of MD5 and earlier versions of SHA have been known for some time, which led NIST to develop and recommend a family of algorithms known as SHA-3 in 2015.

+When generating an encrypted message digest, the digest encryption could use either a secret-key cipher or a public-key cipher.
 If a public-key cipher is used, the digest would be encrypted using the sender’s private key (the one we normally think of as being used for decryption), and the